 Are the Penalties the Same for All Drug Crime Convictions?

-Not all convictions are punished the same.
-The amount of the substance, the kind of substance, and the type of offense will determine what penalties are assessed.
-Regardless, drug crimes are harshly prosecuted, and a conviction will usually result in jail or prison time and/or steep fines.
+Not all drug convictions are punished the same.
+The amount of the substance, the kind of substance, and the type of offense will determine the penalties assessed.
+Regardless, drug crimes are harshly prosecuted, and a conviction usually results in jail or prison time and/or steep fines.

-Could I Be Charged with Possession if I Did Not Have Control of the Substance?
+Could I Be Charged With Possession if I Did Not Have Control Over the Substance?

 You could be charged with possession even if the drugs were not physically on you.
 This is called constructive possession.
 To prove that you committed this offense, the prosecutor must show that you knew drugs were near you, you knew the substance was an illegal drug, and you had the ability and intent to take control of the substance.